mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Local trusted https support* (especially important when working on external login functionality locally)
 - Role based user authentication/authorization
 - Segregated test database, perfect for running potentially destructive unit tests that access the database - without disturbing your local application data
-- Manage primary and test databases on a dev machine simultaneously with simply centralized shell commands
+- Manage primary and test databases on a dev machine simultaneously with simple centralized shell commands
 - VSCode workspaces for separate client and server work (optional)
 - Dapper for data access (EF is only used for database migrations)
 - XUnit test project for the backend API